Anthony Davis (linebacker)

-Anthony Darvise Davis (born March 7, 1969) is an American former professional football linebacker in the National Football League (NFL) who played from 1993 to 2000.
+Anthony Darvise Davis (born March 7, 1969) is an American former professional football player who was a linebacker in the National Football League (NFL) who played from 1993 to 2000.
 He was selected 301st overall by the Houston Oilers in the 11th round of the 1992 NFL draft.
-He played college football at the University of Utah.
+He played college football for the Utah Utes.
 In 2008, Anthony joined the coaching staff at MidAmerica Nazarene University in Olathe, Kansas to coach the linebackers.